-Certain amounts reported in previous years have been reclassified to conform to the fiscal 2013 presentation.
+Certain amounts reported in previous periods have been reclassified to conform to the fiscal 2015 presentation.
 Such reclassified amounts are immaterial.
 The Company has a 52-53 week fiscal year that ends on the Saturday closest to the last day in October.
-Fiscal 2013 is a 52-week fiscal year and fiscal 2012 was a 53-week fiscal year.
-The additional week in fiscal 2012 was included in the first quarter ended February 4, 2012.
-Therefore, the first six months of fiscal 2012 included an additional week of operations as compared to the first six months of fiscal 2013.
+Fiscal 2015 and fiscal 2014 are 52-week fiscal years.